yyong-brs/learn-kubernetes/chapter3.md

 kubectl get all
 ```

-Now your cluster is clear again, although, as you can see in figure 3.20, you need to be
-careful with some of these kubectl commands.
+Now your cluster is clear again, although, as you can see in figure 3.20, you need to be careful with some of these kubectl commands.

 ![图3.20 You need to explicitly delete any Services you create, but watch out with the all parameter.](./images/Figure3.20.png)

 ## 3.6 实验室

-This lab is going to give you some practice creating Services, but it’s also going to get
-you thinking about labels and selectors, which are powerful features of Kubernetes.
-The goal is to deploy Services for an updated version of the random-number app,
-which has had a UI makeover.
+This lab is going to give you some practice creating Services, but it’s also going to get you thinking about labels and selectors, which are powerful features of Kubernetes.The goal is to deploy Services for an updated version of the random-number app,which has had a UI makeover.
 Here are your hints:
 - The lab folder for this chapter has a deployments.yaml file.
-Use that to deploy
-the app with kubectl.
+Use that to deploy the app with kubectl.
 - Check the Pods—there are two versions of the web application running.
-- Write a Service that will make the API available to other Pods at the domain
+- Write a Service that will make the API available to other Pods at the domain name numbers-api.
-name numbers-api.
-- Write a Service that will make version 2 of the website available externally, on
+- Write a Service that will make version 2 of the website available externally, on port 8088.
-port 8088.
 - You’ll need to look closely at the Pod labels to get the correct result.

 This lab is an extension of the exercises in the chapter, and if you want to check my